sel4-cap/dev-kit-microkit-manifest/docs/case_study_detail.md

 ## Example of Protection Domain Communication

-The circular buffer shared between the Crypto protection domain (high-side) and the Transmitter protection domains (low-side) is used in this section as a detailed worked example of microkit data flow and control flow.
+The circular buffer shared between the Crypto protection domain (high-side) and the Transmitter protection domain (low-side) is used in this section as a detailed worked example of microkit data flow and control flow.

 The buffer has been deliberately designed for the purpose of this worked example to use two types of protection domain interface listed in the [seL4 microkit manual](https://github.com/sel4-cap/microkit-old/blob/main/docs/manual.md), i.e. Memory region and Notification.